 I identify as both an atheist and a bookworm.
 Over time, both of these identities have become so intertwined with each other that I can barely talk about one without bringing up the other.
 My favorite way to learn about this big, free, natural world is through reading, and in turn, most of my favorite books are about just that.
 So after years pursuing an atheistic, scientific, curiosity-fueled book collection that I prize and cherish, I’d like to hope that I’m qualified to give a few recommendations that budding—or lifelong—atheists would do well to read.Read more

 I’ve come out as atheist to college friends, two siblings, and my parents.
 All of them were, and are, Christian, but even so, every conversation went differently.
-Most of these coming-out stories are documented here, and in the big picture, they went alright.
+In the big picture, they went alright.
 They certainly could have gone much worse, but at the same time, I would not want to ever relive that time in my life.
 I had a list in my head of who knew and who didn’t know, and once I told someone and had that weight lifted, it was only so long until I would have to tell the next person.

 If someone you know has just told you that they’re an atheist, just know that it was probably at least just as hard for them as it is for you.
 But there are a few things you can do that will make this time easier for everyone.Read more

 Last month, my blog turned two and a half years old!
 That means that today, I’ve been blogging for 136 weeks and this is my 136th post.
 Over the years, people have asked me for my greatest advice for blog writing, whether that is how to grow a following and get noticed or how to go about writing for an atheist blog when you’re still in the atheist closet.
 Today, I want to share with you some of my answers to some commonly asked blogging questions.Read more